AbhishekJunnarkar/spring-web-devtools/README.md

 * User can login using his credentials and see the welcome page
 * Client side validation, Server side validation
 * Devtools integration for faster development

+### Iteration 2: A TODO List Service with simple Front End